lmri-met/metpyrad/docs/source/topics/hidex300_class/hidex300_components.rst

 Private Methods
 ---------------

-Private methods provide internal functionalities that support the operations of the public methods.
+Private methods in the ``Hidex300`` class provide internal functionalities that support the operations of the public methods.
 They handle specific tasks such as parsing the raw data, calculating statistics, generating summaries, and plotting measurements.
 These methods are not intended to be called directly by the user but are essential for the internal workings of the class.
 They help to modularize the code and keep the public methods clean and focused on user interactions.